The Dark Wind (1991 film)

 The Dark Wind is a 1991 American mystery drama film based on The Dark Wind by Tony Hillerman, one of a series of mysteries set against contemporary Navajo life in the Southwest.
-It stars Lou Diamond Phillips as Jim Chee and Fred Ward as Joe Leaphorn.
+Directed by documentary filmmaker Errol Morris in his fiction debut, it stars Lou Diamond Phillips as Jim Chee and Fred Ward as Joe Leaphorn.

+Robert Redford acted as executive producer, hoping for a series of films, but was ultimately unhappy with the result, which he called "a false start", "miscast" and "ill-conceived", and it was not distributed.
+However, Redford would persist in his efforts to adapt Hillerman's books, acting as executive producer on the film Skinwalkers in 2002, and on the television series Dark Winds (2022-present), which would be his final work.

 Synopsis

 As Officer Jim Chee (Lou Diamond Phillips) watches a windmill, trying to catch the vandal repeatedly sabotaging it, a small plane crashes nearby.
 Thus begins a tangled story involving not only the vandalism and the crash, but also murder, drug smuggling, and burglary.
 Officer Chee is suspected by the FBI when drugs known to have been on the plane are missing.